se-edu/se-book/errorHandling/logging/how/text.md

 <div id="body">

-While it is relatively easy to implement a customized logging system (e.g. by inserting file I/O statements to write to a log file), most programming environments come with logging systems that allow more sophisticated forms of logging.
-For example, being able to enable and disable logging easily or to change the logging intensity/verbosity (i.e. how much information to record).
+**Most programming environments come with logging systems that allow sophisticated forms of logging.** They have features such as the ability to enable and disable logging easily or to change the logging <tooltip content="how much information to record">intensity</tooltip>.

-Given below is a sample Java code that uses Java’s default logging mechanism.
-When running the code, the logging level can be set to WARNING so that log messages specified as INFO level will not be written to the log file at all.

 <tip-box>

-Example:
+:package: This sample Java code uses Java’s default logging mechanism.
+When running the code, the logging level can be set to `WARNING` so that log messages specified as `INFO` level (which is a lower level than `WARNING`) will not be written to the log file at all.

 ```java
 import java.util.logging.*;